 Your airway can also be obstructed if you inhale a foreign object or food.

-Anaphylaxis is a severe allergic reaction that can appear within just minutes of coming into contact with an allergen.
-An allergen is something that triggers an allergy.
-Anaphylaxis can be fatal.
-During an anaphylactic reaction, your airways can swell, obstructing your breathing.
-Peanuts and bee stings are among the most common anaphylaxis-causing allergens.
+Anaphylaxis is a severe allergic reaction that can happen within minutes of coming into contact with an allergen.
+An allergen is a substance that triggers an allergic reaction in your body.

-Inhaling a foreign object, like a nut or bead, can cause a UAO.
+Inhaling a foreign object, like a nut or bead, can cause acute UAO.
 A foreign object can get stuck in your throat or other air passage, causing an obstruction.
 While foreign objects can be inhaled accidentally at any age, this is most commonly seen in toddlers and small children.

-You should call your doctor and seek emergency help as soon as you suspect a UAO.
-While your symptoms may vary, some symptoms are common no matter what caused your obstruction.
+You should seek emergency help as soon as you suspect acute UAO.
+While symptoms may vary, some are common no matter what caused your obstruction.

 - swelling of the face and tongue

 Cyanosis can also appear as a sign of acute UAO, depending on the severity and duration of your blockage.
 Cyanosis occurs when there isn’t enough oxygen in the blood.
 The lack of oxygen can give your skin, lips, and fingernails a bluish color.
 If you notice a bluish tint in these areas of your body, seek emergency medical treatment immediately.